naver-ai/chacha-chatbot/README.md

 ```

-#### Running on production mode
+#### Running in production mode

-The backend server can serve the frontend web under the hood, via the same port.
+The backend server can serve the frontend web under the hood via the same port.
 To activate this, build the frontend code once:

 ```shell